tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ## Windows Server 2022

 The image runs [Windows Server (2022 Datacenter Evaluation)](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) and comes with a 180-day trial.
-It can be deployed into any virtual environment that is compatible with OVA based images.
+It can be deployed into any virtual environment that is compatible with OVA or VHD-based images.

 {% include note.html content="This image comes only with the latest version of [Tidal Tools](https://tidalcloud.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/)